Some Graftings of Complex Projective Structures with Schottky Holonomy: Real Schottky Holonomy

 \begin{definition} Let $B_1, \dots, B_k, B'_1, \dots, B'_k$ be disjoint closed geometric disks in $\chat$, and let int($B_i$) denote the interior of $B_i$ and ext($B_i$) denote the exterior of $B_i$.
 Let $g_i$ be a Mobius transformation such that $g_i$: int($B_i$) $\rightarrow$ ext($B'_i$) .
 The group $\Gamma = < g_1, g_2, \dots, g_k>$ is called a classical Schottky group. \end{definition}

-From here forward we fix a representation $\rho: \pi_{1}(S) \rightarrow \Gamma$ where $\Gamma < PSL_{2}(\mathbb{R})$ is a real Schottky group.
+Since $\rho$ is quasi-conformally conjugate to a representation from $\pi_1(S) \rightarrow \Gamma \subset PSL_2(\R)$ it suffices to prove the case where $\rho$ is a real Schottky representation.
+Unless otherwise stated, from here forward we fix a representation $\rho: \pi_{1}(S) \rightarrow \Gamma$ where $\Gamma < PSL_{2}(\mathbb{R})$ is a real Schottky group.
 We also assume that all curves intersect transversely.
 Theorem \ref{real lamination} implies that our study of grafted real projective structures is reduced to a study of the behavior of their real curves near the grafting curve.
 With this in mind we begin with a careful examination of the universal cover of the Hopf torus and its intersection with the real line.